Mahimasai/Netflix/README.md

-Netflix CLone Based usinh HTML and pure CSS
+Netflix Clone Based using HTML and  CSS .
+#Practicing Frontend